-In September, Banca Farmafactoring concluded the first transaction for the purchase of receivables in Greece: the volume of receivables from the Greek healthcare system purchased during the year amounted to €14 million.
+In September, Banca Farmafactoring concluded the first transaction for the purchase of receivables in Greece: the volume of receivables from the Greek healthcare system amounted to €14 million.

-The positive trend of non-recourse purchases by Banca Farmafactoring and Farmafactoring España is shown below (from €3,003 million in 2016 to €3,455 million at December 31, 2017) with the related collections.
+The positive trend of non-recourse purchases (from $\leq 2,657$ million in 2016 to $\leq 3,035$ million at December 31, 2017) is shown below with the related collections.